-In reviewing AL's alimony statutes, the Court reversed the lower courts' rulings.
-The Supreme Court held that in order to withstand scrutiny under the Equal Protection Clause, classifications by gender had to serve important governmental objectives and be substantially related to the achievement of those objectives.
-The gender-based distinction in these statutes were gratuitous.
+To withstand scrutiny under the Equal Protection Clause, classifications by gender must serve important governmental objectives and must be substantially related to achievement of those objectives.

 In a divorce decree dissolving their marriage in Alabama, William Orr was directed to pay alimony to Lillian Orr pursuant to Alabama statutes, which provided that husbands, but not wives, may be required to pay alimony upon divorce.
 Subsequently, Lillian brought a contempt proceeding in the Circuit Court of Lee County, Alabama, alleging that William was in arrears in his alimony payments.
 In the contempt proceeding, William did not claim that he was entitled to an alimony award from his former wife, but submitted a motion requesting that Alabama's alimony statutes be declared unconstitutional.
 After the Circuit Court denied the motion and entered a money judgment against William covering back alimony, he appealed to the Court of Civil Appeals of Alabama relying solely on his federal constitutional claim.
 The Court of Civil Appeals sustained the constitutionality of the Alabama statutes.
 The Supreme Court of Alabama, although initially granting William’s petition for writ of certiorari to review the Court of Civil Appeals' decision, thereafter, quashed the writ as having been improvidently granted.
 William sought further review in the United States Supreme Court.